gtque/shrendd/test/template_spawn/README.md

-test extracting a config-template file.
+test spawning a config file from a config-template.